tandeshao/NUSRoutes/README.md

 ## Features
  - Route recommendation of shortest bus route from one place to another within NUS.
  - Proximity Alarm.
- - Bus Schedule.
+ - Nearest Bus Stops.
+ - Arrival Time of busses.
- - Bus Stops and respective Bus Services.
+ - Bus services infographic.

 ## How are we different from NUSNextBUS?
 * Route recommendation